Image licensed in the public domain

 A rising tide of anti-Jewish sentiment has the German government chastising Germans for their prejudice.
 Anti-Semitism is a particularly volatile topic in Germany because of the Nazi-led Holocaust during World War II.
 Some blame the rising anti-Semitism in Europe on the conflict in Israel.
 Others believe it’s because of an influx of Muslim immigrants.
 This public radio story takes you to a protest against the attacks on Jews in Germany and explores how the present-day incidents refer to a dark past.

-The Bosnia war started tragically with the siege of the capital, Sarajevo, in 2002.
+The Bosnia war started tragically with the siege of the capital, Sarajevo, in 1992.
 The takeover lasted longer than any siege of a capital city in modern European history.
 The growing nationalism among the 6 republics of the Federal People’s Republic of Yugoslavia sparked hostilities, and in 1991, Slovenia, Croatia and Macedonia declared their independence.
 When Bosnia declared independence in 1992, the Serb-dominated Yugoslav army and Serbian leaders Radovan Karadžić and Slobodan Milosevic attacked Bosnia and caused two million Bosnians to flee their homes.
+The people of Croatia also attacked the country and claimed Bosnian possessions.
 The war lasted three and a half years and cost more than 100,000 people their lives.
 This audio story, recorded in 2012, describes relations among Bosnia’s three main ethnic groups—Muslims, Serbs, and Croats—at that time and 20 years later.

 These levels of listening complexity can help teachers choose stories for their students.
 The levels do not relate to the content of the story, but to the complexity of the vocabulary, sentence structure and language in the audio story.